sompklump/Bubble-Sort/README.md

 # BigONotation
-A little Big O Notation program I made in a few days for fun and
+A little Big O Notation program I made in a few days for learning C++.